shristi482004/taskflow/README.md

 **TaskFlow** is a modern, feature-rich todo application designed to help you organize your daily tasks with style and efficiency.
 Built with a focus on user experience, TaskFlow combines beautiful design with powerful functionality to create the perfect task management solution.

 Whether you're managing personal projects, work assignments, or daily chores, TaskFlow provides an intuitive interface that makes task management both productive and enjoyable.
-The application features a stunning glassmorphism design, smooth animations, and thoughtful micro-interactions that create a premium user experience.
+The application features a minimalistic design, smooth animations, and thoughtful micro-interactions that create a premium user experience.

 ## Key Features